My Father runs a small business called Frequency Central which designs, builds and sells synthesiser modules. Deep Thought is one such module.

-I joked that I could program a PIC and put it in a box to demonstrate what each logic gate does.
-She could take it in to teach the kids in her class at the school she works at!
+I joked that I could program a PIC and put it in a box with some switches and LEDs to demonstrate what each logic gate does.
+She’s a teacher, so she could take it in to school to teach the kids in her class!

 Later, my Father and I talked about how it could actually be a useful module.
-It would be very simple to program, and would not require a complicated circuit, meaning that designing the PCB should be quick, and the component cost would be low.
+It would be very simple to program, and would not require a complicated circuit.
+Designing the PCB should be quick, and the component cost would be low, and it would be easy to stock.
 There was no real reason not to make it!

 I had two variants on the idea of what the functionality for the module could be.

 - I could two inputs, A and B, and a set of every boolean operator applied to those two inputs. (ie, a set of NOT A, NOT B, AND, NAND, OR, NOR, XOR, and XNOR outputs)